 Improved fitness as well as determination

 Statistically, most bike riders are in a decent shape.
-You are to look very hard before spotting someone overweight or anything similar.
+You are to look very hard before spotting someone overweight.
 So I guess it’s safe to say that adding this as a hobby into your lifestyle does invite better physical shape in general.

 It’s a demanding activity, don’t be fooled there.
 I personally had the opportunity of witnessing many novice riders experiencing breakdown on some of the tours I’ve been.
 It’s usually the lack of energy and feeling energy drained (from what I tried to find out talking to some), but sometimes it goes to a completely different level where enthusiasts are facing a tough mental obstacle and decide to quit.